Generic selectors

 Parvez’s Artworks

-Ahmed Parvez’s notable paintings showcased vibrant colors and dynamic brushwork, reflecting his mastery of modernist and abstract fine arts techniques.
-His works often depicted human figures and landscapes, infused with a sense of energy and movement.
+Ahmed Parvez’s notable paintings displayed vibrant colour and dynamic brushwork, showing his skill in modernist and abstract painting techniques.
+His works often featured human figures and landscapes, full of energy and movement.

 Famous Pakistani Painters: A Recap